 This potent combination of herbs is provided in a blend of milk and white sandalwood oil.
-Milk delivers these herbs directly to the blood, and augments their cooling and regenerative effects.
 Known for relaxing mind by influencing circulatory and nervous systems, White Sandalwood provides to this mixture of herbs, making it work effectively yet harmoniously upon the pitta of the body.

 In addition, this mixture is very important in the treatment of dry, irritated, or inflamed skin for a healthy skin tone and complexion.
 Pitta Oil also regulated mind and nerves, aiding in complete relaxation.
 By manifesting stress and agitation this oil is great for a massage treatment and intended to heal both skin and heart.